 History of Education in Sacramento County

-A new publication (Sacramento County Superintendents of Schools: 150 Years of Leadership) has been released by the Sacramento County Office of Education (SCOE) to share nuggets of historical gold about the early days of public schooling in Sacramento County.
+The Sacramento County Office of Education (SCOE) published Sacramento County Superintendents of Schools: 150 Years of Leadership in 2003 to share nuggets of historical gold about the early days of public schooling in Sacramento County.

 The publication covers a span of 150 years commencing with Sacramento's first county superintendent of schools.
 It was planned in 2003 as a sesquicentennial tribute to the county's education leaders.